bulletmark/gmail-indicator/README.md

 Search for, and then start, the gmail-indicator app in Ubuntu or GNOME shell dash.
 It will start automatically at log in and run in the background checking for new mail.
-On Ubuntu, you can also start gmail-indicator from the Ubuntu messaging menu..
+On Ubuntu, you can also start gmail-indicator from the Ubuntu messaging menu.

 ### REMOVAL

     cd gmail-indicator  # Source dir, as above make uninstall      # Do this as your normal user, NOT as sudo/root.

-Make sure the gmail-indicator GNOME shell extension is disabled/removed.
-Log out and back in to your Ubuntu or GNOME shell session.
+Log out and back in to your Ubuntu or GNOME shell session to complete removal.

 ### UPGRADE